arialdomartini/arialdomartini.github.io/_posts/2016-12-07-forget-the-keyboard.md

 Besides the unavoidable and boring hours of exercise, the trick that helped me the most was:

-> Stop thinking to *position of keys on the keyboard*,
+> Stop thinking to *position of keys on the keyboard*.
 >
 > Only focus on *which finger to use*.